Open Access Land

 Only licensed ecologists from recognised organisations can get close to these rare animals to do surveys, monitor or move them to safer habitat.

 Land holders can apply to restrict access in the short or long term for safety, farming or conservation reasons.
-The restriction applications are sent to the Dorset Local Access Forum for recommendations, although the final decision rests with the Countryside Agency.
+The restriction applications are sent to the Dorset Local Access Forum for recommendations.
+The final decision rests with the Countryside Agency.